 6. An extension to file a tax return does not extend the due date for tax payments.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 7. The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.